hillmanov/gulp-manifest/README.md

 This controls how this task (and its helpers) operate and should contain key:value pairs, see options below.

-#### options.baseUrl
+#### options.prefix
 Type: `String`
 Default: `undefined`

-Set a base URL as a prefix to the file paths.
+Add a prefix to the file paths.
 This can be useful if your files are in a different URL than the page.

 #### options.filename
 Type: `String`